tkbell51/xoxolovegen/content/pages/home.md

 ---
 title: My Words, My Heart, In My Way
 welcome: |-
-  Great, you’re here.
+  Great, you’re here!
   Welcome, why don’t you stay a while and check out our site.
-bookDescription: Light in the Darkness takes you deep into the mind and spirit of the author with this non-traditional poetic and prose collection.
+bookDescription: Light Up the Darkness takes you deep into the mind and spirit of the author with this non-traditional poetic and prose collection.
 It provides readers with an accurate and realistic depiction of pain and pleasure, of violence and tranquility, and of emotional connections to even